dpmcgarry/esp32-marine-sensorhub/README.md

 * ~~Support Static IP/DNS~~
 * ~~Write data as JSON~~
 * Add SNTP Support (Needed for TLS among other things)
+* Change BLE Implementation to be Sync not async since it is task based which will be cleaner
 * Move BLE Listener to own task that enqueues messages for main task
 * Add reconnect logic for WiFi and MQTT
 * ~~Add topic structure / config to MQTT~~